digidem/mapeo-core-docs/client-docs/projects-management.md

 `(projectId: string, newInfo: {}) => Promise<Project>`

 Update a project's information.
-Throws if caller does not have the proper permissions.
+Throws if caller does not have the proper permissions or if the project does not exist.

 ```ts
 const project = await client.$projectsManagement.create({...});